 X2.2.2 Systemic corticosteroids for treatment of exacerbations

-Systemic corticosteroids reduce the severity of and shorten recovery from acute exacerbations (Walters 2014a) [evidence level I].
+Systemic corticosteroids reduce the severity of and shorten recovery from exacerbations (Walters 2014a) [evidence level I].

-Walters et al report that there is high-quality evidence that systemic corticosteroids reduce treatment failure (defined as additional treatment, hospital admission/re-admission for index episode, return to emergency department, unscheduled physician visit for the index episode), improve lung function, shorten recovery and reduce the severity of acute exacerbations of COPD (Walters 2014a) [evidence level I ].
+Walters et al report that there is high-quality evidence that systemic corticosteroids reduce treatment failure (defined as additional treatment, hospital admission/re-admission for index episode, return to emergency department, unscheduled physician visit for the index episode), improve lung function, shorten recovery and reduce the severity of exacerbations of COPD (Walters 2014a) [evidence level I].
 Systemic corticosteroids reduced the risk of treatment failure by over half compared with placebo in nine studies (n = 917) with median treatment duration 14 days, odds ratio (OR) 0.48 (95% confidence interval (CI) 0.35 to 0.67.
 The number needed to treat to avoid one treatment failure is 9.
 There is no evidence that treatment with corticosteroids alters mortality.

 Unlike earlier reviews this review included four papers that compared intravenous corticosteroids with oral corticosteroids and two papers with ventilated patients in ICU.
 In patients requiring ventilation in ICU, pooled data did not show a reduction in length of stay, duration of ventilation or mortality in those receiving corticosteroids compared with placebo (Walters 2014a).
 Walters et al concluded that there is no evidence of benefit for intravenous treatment compared with oral treatment with corticosteroids on treatment failure, relapse or mortality.
 Hyperglycaemia rates were higher with intravenous corticosteroids.